-Potential home buyers put a lot of importance on the kitchen area and how the current design or layout of the kitchen will fit with their daily needs.
+Potential home buyers put a lot of importance on the kitchen area and how the current layout of the kitchen will fit with their daily needs.
 Additionally, contemporary lifestyles often demand that the kitchen area be more than just a place for cooking or whipping up a hearty dinner.
-Many families now utilize the kitchen for family hobbies such as arts and crafts, or homework sessions with the kids.
+Many families use the kitchen for arts and crafts or homework sessions with the kids.
 The kitchen has always been the heart of any home but now it really is the hub for everything!

-Simple and cost-effective redesign techniques or ideas for your kitchen can go a long way in adding to the overall marketability of your home.
+Simple and cost-effective redesign techniques can go a long way in adding to the overall marketability of your home.
 A kitchen makeover doesn’t have to cost you an arm and a leg, but keep in mind that any investments you make in this area will be worth the eventual positive results.
 The average return rate on kitchen updates is 92.9%.
 Some focus points you may want to start with are:

 Storage solutions – People want to make sure that the kitchen has enough drawers, cabinets, cupboards and countertops for storing their kitchen stuff.
 Make sure to highlight your kitchen’s built-in storage spaces, as well as any additional pot racks or counters that you have installed for extra room.
 During house showings, potential buyers are imagining their own cookware and utensils in your kitchen already, assessing where their stuff will eventually go.
 Keep in mind that too much clutter and appliances can make even the roomiest closet space look jam packed; don’t try to stuff too much in one space.